+The R-value is a measure used to rate how well your sleeping mat will stop heat loss.
 Thermal resistance is the measurement that indicates a materials ability to insulate - there are a number of different ways to express this but, as they all measure the same factor, they are all related.
 The starting point is the R-value.

-Around most of the world the R-value is expressed in 'SI' units and an R-value of 1 = 1 m2K/Watt.
+In the past, most of the world expressed the R-value in 'SI' units.
+In this case an R-value of 1 is equivalent to 1 m2K/Watt.
 A material is said to have an R-value of 'X' when the temperature difference between the surface is 'X' degrees Celsius when the flow of heat through the material is equal to 1 Watt per square metre.

 1 TOG = 0.1 R(SI) = 0.1 m2K/Watt